In the movie Groundhog Day, Bill Murray plays a weatherman who is sent reluctantly to cover a story about a weather forecasting groundhog.

 Imagine how unbearably repetitive that would be.

-It would be awful.
-Although probably not as repetitive as The Escape Artist’s long-running Now That’s What I call Financial Independence! series.
+But even that would probably not be as repetitive as The Escape Artist’s long-running Now That’s What I call Financial Independence! series.

 Yes, The Escape Artist is back once again in the guise of a music critic from the NME…armed with earnest prose, tortuous metaphors and psycho-babble to review more classic songs about financial independence.